lborg019/alain.xyz/portfolio/blog/raw-vulkan/index.md

 ## View Structures

-A **View** in Vulkan is a handle to a particular resource on a GPU, such as an Image or a Buffer, and provides information on how that resource should be handled.
+A **View** in Vulkan is a handle to a particular resource on a GPU, such as an Image or a Buffer, and provides information on how that resource should be processed.

 ```cpp
 auto depthImageView = device.createImageView(